cold-bin/cold-bin/README.md

 - 👯 I’m looking for a backend development internship.
 - 📫 How to reach me: [qq-mail](mailto:cold-bin@qq.com) or leave message in [my blog](https://cold-bin.github.io).
 - 🖋 Writer at [blog](https://cold-bin.github.io/).
-- ♟ I’m a Genshin Gamer to like HuTao and Shenhe.